user-at-host/dark_scan/README.md

 WORK IN PROGRESS

 ## About the Project
-Dark scan is a port scanner that uses the Tor network to scan traget hosts.<br/>
+Dark scan is a port scanner that uses the Tor network to scan target hosts.
-The connection to Tor network is done automatically without user intercation.<br/>
+The connection to Tor network is done automatically without user interaction.
-In addition to port scanning, Dark scan can also resolve URLs and discover hosts on<br/>
-the local network using ARP discovery.
+In addition to port scanning, Dark scan can also resolve URLs and discover hosts on the local network using ARP discovery.
 <!-- A port scanner that uses the Tor network to scan target hosts.<br/> -->